Your Custom Text Here

 Video

 This music will never be available to be listened to ever again after the live event, however Dawn Schot is making a documentary film of the entire process.
 Obviously, the actual music will not be included in the video, which is another interesting limitation for the videographer.
-The documentarian shot some of my discussions with the various musicians, where I’m explaining the conceptual underpinnings of the work and what it is that I will be asking of them.
-The videographer will also be shooting some of the musicians in their homes and creating background profiles of some of them and their work.
+The documentarian shot some of my discussions with the various musicians, where I’m explaining the conceptual underpinnings of the work and what it is that I would be asking of them.
 There may be some footage from the recording sessions as well.
 Of course, there will also be video of the people in the lobby who are attending the live event, both before and after they have had the listening experience.
 Capturing their feedback and reactions will be an important part of the documentary.
 I find the idea of making a film that is all about a singular musical experience, and not include any of that music in the finished product is in itself rather compelling, (and amusing).